 Various divisions of the University have not developed policies, forms, nor adequate database infrastructure to accommodate Members who wish to have a name other than that given to them by birth appear on official documents and communications.

 This grievance was filed in the spring of 2014.
 While some policies, forms, and educational material for York employees has been developed, work with Faculty Relations is ongoing.

 As many in Communications, Humanities, Social Sciences, and other departments are well aware, NRAs and contracts were posted incredibly late this fall.
 3903 has recently (late-September) filed a policy grievance demanding a formal explanation, a systemic fix to the enrolment procedures that lead to these delays, and a lump sum payment to be made to the Ways and Means Fund, among other things.

 Some of the most common grievances filed by 3903 have to do with hiring.
 Because neoliberal ideology has crept into Ontario’s university system, over half the in-class teaching at York is done by contract faculty.
 Some of these contract workers are grad students, while others are not.
 Those 3903ers who aren’t graduate students have to re-apply for work every year.
-Often times the Employer doesn’t hire the 3903ers that have the most seniority (aka your ‘APE’ count – applicable prior experience), incumbency (being deemed to meet qualifications if you’ve taught the course before), or the most years of service (‘Long Service Override’, used to break ties when APE counts are equal).
+Often times the Employer doesn’t hire the 3903ers that have the most seniority (aka your ‘APE’ count – applicable prior experience), incumbency (being deemed to meet qualifications if you’ve taught the course before), or the most years of service (‘Long Service Override’, used to protect long-service, low-intensity members).
 Most of these grievances are solved quickly, while some go to arbitration and can take months.
 This work is ongoing, though it is most often happening in August-September and April-May of each year.